 The experiment took place at La Selva Biological Field Station, Province Heredia, Costa Rica in June-July 2017.
 Bats of the species Glossophaga commissarisi were captured from the wild and retained in a flight cage through the experiment.
 The bats were attracted to a particular location in the forest using chicken-feeders filled with sugar-water (see Reward below) as bait.
 The feeders had cotton swabs soaked in dimethyl disulphide on them, a chemical attractant produced by many bat-pollinated flowers (von Helversen et al., 2000). and then caught in mist-nets.
 The bats were sexed on capture and housed in two outdoor, meshed flight-cages (4 x 6 m) under ambient light conditions.
 All individuals were weighed and marked with radio frequency identification (RFID) tags placed as collars around their necks.

 A total of 16 bats participated in the main experiment and the first stage of the experiment began on the same night the bats entered the cages.
 A group of four experimental bats of the same sex were placed in a flight cage together.
 Two such groups were run in parallel, one in each flight-cage so the data were collected simultaneously.
-Two groups were run in parallel, one in each flight cage, and the data were collected simultaneously.
 At the end of the experiment, the RFID collars were removed and the bats were released back into the wild.
 All the data collection was completely automatized.
 Two of the bats did not drink a sufficient amount of sugar-water to meet minimum energy requirements.
 These two bats were released before the end of the experiment and not replaced, and the data from these two individuals were not analyzed.
 Thus, 14 bats (7 males and 7 females) completed the experiment.
 Permission for this research was granted by Sistema Nacional de Areas de Conservación (SINAC) at the Ministerio de Ambiente y Energía (MINAE), Costa Rica.

 Experimental Setup